charmoniumQ/samgrayson.me/content/ideas/y_combinator.md

 (f-of-2-3 norm) ;> 13
 ```

-In situations like this, it may be useful to define a function without having to explicitly name it.
+Note that `norm` is kind of verbose; it may be useful to define a function without having to explicitly name it.
 This is what `lambda`s are used for.
 First you say the names of the arguments, and then you write an expression in terms of those.
 This is consistent with the rules of lambda-calculus.

 ```scheme
 (f-of-2-3